-I am a British freelance journalist, fixer and analyst based in Lima, Peru, but regularly roaming across Latin America, particularly the Andean region.
+I am a British freelance journalist and analyst based in Lima, Peru, but regularly roaming across Latin America, particularly the Andean region.

 My speciality is environmental stories, from the dwindling population of Andean condors to vanishing mangroves, threatened by rising sea levels, in El Salvador.
 But I also write about most other topics under the sun, from going undercover in one of South America’s most notorious jails, to political corruption, the drug trade, LGBT rights, archaeology and Peru’s penchant for rodent cuisine.

 Originally from London, I previously lived in Mexico City for four years and California’s San Francisco Bay Area for six years before settling in Lima.
 I am bilingual in English and Spanish and have a MA in Latin American Studies from UC Berkeley, with a 4.0 GPA, with my thesis looking at sociocultural change among indigenous communities in the Peruvian Amazon.

 A lifelong foodie and outdoors-man, I climb, mountaineer and surf, and I am equally at home dining at some of Lima’s most acclaimed restaurantes or getting into the backcountry, whether it is the Amazon, the Andes or a remote Pacific beach.